SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

   (5 million), the rate of VTE per forthnight in Europeans (3.8e-5), and the populatio of Europe (446 million).
 The PRAC knows complete medical histories, and thus may be on the trail of something more subtle that is not visible in the top-line numbers.
-- _Maybe they're extremely cautious beyond the ability to compre risks._  That is, they see the VTEs in vaccinees and are paralyzed by fear.
+- _Maybe they're extremely cautious, beyond any ability to compare risks._  That is, they see the VTEs in vaccinees and are paralyzed by fear.
 This is, of course, worthy of our sympathy even though it is not rational.
 - _Maybe they're in severe political blame-avoidance mode._  One can realize there is no